 DO keep your eye on the ocean.
 Sneaker waves (disproportionately large waves that come up onto the beach much further than the ones before them) have been known to cause trouble.
-Most of the time they simply make people laugh as they are forced to run towards shore to avoid them, and often someones feet will get unexpectedly soaked, but these waves have also carried swimmers out into the sea.
+Most of the time they simply make people laugh as they are forced to run towards shore to avoid them, and often someone’s feet will get unexpectedly soaked, but these waves have also carried swimmers and dogs out to sea.

 DO talk to others.
 Bandons beaches draw all kinds of people from all over the world, even those of us who live right here in Bandon, and this means there are hundreds of interesting people to meet.
 Fortunately, almost no one is in a hurry around here, so reach out and meet some new people!

 DO walk a labyrinth.
 Bandon is so fortunate to have Denny Dyke, labyrinth artist, among its residents.
 Many mornings throughout the year, he can be seen with a group of helpers drawing elaborate pathways in the sand for walking and meditating.
 The labyrinths are typically drawn in the sand below the Face Rock Viewpoint.
 If you see one, join in!
-For the best view, climb the stairs to the Viewpoint above.
-Check the schedule so you dont miss it!
+Check the schedule so you don’t miss it!

 DO consider the sea stacks.
 The rocks that seem to have shot up out of the sand all along Bandons beaches are actually part of what used to be the headlands that was worn down with wind, water, and time.
 Some of the most distinct are Face Rock, the Cat and Kittens, Komax, Cathedral Rock, and Elephant Rock.